edzaga/sql-course/lectures/week1/lecture4.rst

       that says "Every tuple in the result of R must also be in the result of S."
       Of course the result of `S` may contain additional tuples not produced by `R`.

-These ways of expressing constraints are actually equivalent in what they can espress, but sometimes one or the other is clearer or more succinct.
+These ways of expressing constraints are actually equivalent in what they can express, but sometimes one or the other is clearer or more succinct.
 That is, the constraint `R \subset S` could just as well have been written `R - S = 0`.
 To see why, notice that if every tuple in `R` is also in `S`, then surely `R - S` is empty.